 The program is composed of a General Military Course (GMC) and a Professional Officer Course (POC).
-The first two (2) years, the GMC, are normally for freshman and sophomores and provide a general introduction to the Air Force (including the history of Air Power) and the various career fields.
+The first two (2) years, the GMC, are normally for freshman and sophomores and provide a general introduction to the Air Force as an organization, military history and the various career fields.
 Students enrolled in the GMC who are not receiving an Air Force scholarship incur no reserve or active duty service obligation to the Air Force and may elect to discontinue the program at any time.
 The final two (2) years, the POC, concentrate on developing leadership/management skills and the study of American defense policy.
 Students must compete for entry into the POC.
 Once accepted, they are under contract with the Air Force to complete the program and serve a minimum of four (4) years on active duty.
 Pilot and navigator candidates incur an additional obligation because of specialized training following commissioning.
 ALL STUDENTS ENROLLED IN THE LAST TWO (2) YEARS OF THE PROGRAM RECEIVE APPROXIMATELY \$1,000 ANNUALLY, TAX FREE.

-Students in the four-year program who successfully complete the first two (2) years of the program and are accepted into the POC program must attend four (4) weeks of field training at a designated Air Force base during the summer after completing the sophomore year of college.
-Students desiring to enter the AFROTC four-year program should register for GMC classes in the same manner as for other courses.
+Students in the program who successfully complete the first two (2) years of the program and are accepted into the POC program must attend three (3) weeks of field training at a designated Air Force base during the summer after completing the sophomore year of college.
+Students desiring to enter the AF-ROTC four-year program should register for GMC classes in the same manner as for other courses.
+Currently, all courses are conducted at the University of Delaware.